Standard of Conduct

 - Face the Reporting Party – Responding students have the right to face the reporting party during the Standard of Conduct Review Board hearing, unless the reporting party has requested anonymity.
 The Reporting party’s identity will not be disclosed during the Standard of Conduct Review Board hearing if the charge(s) were submitted anonymously.
 The Standard of Conduct Review Board Chairperson will share the written statement from the reporting party and may share the anonymous party’s relationship to the charge(s) if the Chairperson deems it relevant to the hearing.

-The Provost, or their duly authorized representative, may temporarily impose interim measures(including, but not limited to, partial suspension, full suspension), or deny readmission to a responding student if it is deemed that their presence on campus may be disruptive or constitute a risk to the health, safety, or welfare of the College.
+The VP of Marketing, Enrollment and Student Life, or their duly authorized representative, may temporarily impose interim measures(including, but not limited to, partial suspension, full suspension), or deny readmission to a responding student if it is deemed that their presence on campus may be disruptive or constitute a risk to the health, safety, or welfare of the College.
 Standard of Conduct Review procedures will commence within five (5) business days if a responding student receives an interim measure of full suspension.
 Charges brought during semester breaks will be reviewed in the first five (5) business days once classes resume.